Medical and surgical treatment for the victims of a decades-long war.

 Start of activities

 For over 40 years, Afghanistan has been devastated by instability and conflict that has killed over one million people, left hundreds of thousands wounded and disabled, and created over four million refugees.
-The war that began in October 2001 continues to injure, kill and destroy.
 The legacy of previous wars continue to remain: anti-personnel mines and unexploded ordinance continue to wound children and adults, overwhelmingly civilians.

 Despite the challenges, our hospitals have never stopped being operational and continue to be a point of reference for the local population.
 We are offering free, high-quality care, as we have always done.

 We have been present in Afghanistan since 1999.
 Since then, we have treated over 8 million people in the country and trained countless local medical staff with two Surgical Centres for War Victims in Kabul and Lashkar-Gah, a Surgical & Paediatric Centre and a Maternity Centre in Anabah, Panshir Valley, and a network of more than 40 First Aid Posts.

 Even through the bitterest days of summer 2021, work never stopped once at our hospitals.
 They remain a beacon for local people, where victims of war, humanitarian crisis and every other emerging problem in the country can come for treatment.

 We will go on giving free, high-quality medical treatment and aid to the people of Afghanistan, just as we have for the last 22 years.

 As on all of EMERGENCY’s projects, our foreign staff in Afghanistan are tasked with training their local colleagues.

 Our hospitals in Lashkar-Gah, Kabul and Anabah are also centres for postgraduate training in surgery, paediatrics and gynaecology, as officially recognised by the Afghan Ministry of Health.